Poland will send fighter jets to Ukraine, the first NATO country to do so

 Slovakia, a fellow NATO member, is also likely to send planes in the coming weeks.

-Ukraine has also been demanding U.S.-made F-16 fighter jets but has been repeatedly turned down.
-The U.S. says it would take too long to train Ukrainian pilots on them, and maintenance and logistics would be too complicated to manage during an ongoing conflict.
+Ukraine has also been asking for U.S.-made F-16 fighter jets, but the Biden administration has repeatedly turned down the request.
+The United States says it would take too long to train Ukrainian pilots on them, and maintenance and logistics would be too complicated to manage during an ongoing conflict.

 Unlike F-16s and other fighter jets, Ukraine has been flying Soviet-era MiG-29s for decades and could start using them right away.